sio2project/sioworkers/rst/source/executors.rst

 Executors
 =========

-This package provides one SIO Workers job, named ``exec``, which can be used to run arbitrary binary programs under a supervisor program in a secure way.
+This package provides several SIO Workers jobs, which can be used to run arbitrary binary programs under a supervisor program in a secure way.

-This job also allows to check the correctness of the output produced by the program, either using the default ``compare`` program distributed in an appropriate sandbox, or by using an external checker provided by the user.
+These jobs also allows to check the correctness of the output produced by the program, either using the default ``compare`` program distributed in an appropriate sandbox, or by using an external checker provided by the user.